 The amount of money you need for this depends on your circumstances.
 However, it is likely much lower than you think.
 For me, I need £350,000 as a single individual without kids.
-My FIRE guide will help you to work out how much you need.

 The amount of money you need (your FIRE number) may still seem like a lot to save up.
 Following the key steps below makes saving much easier and makes reaching FIRE realistic for most people.

 The key steps to financial independence for beginners